Published: June 9th, 2014

 These are the basics that you’ll need, but there may be additional documentation required.
 For instance, if you’re a legal immigrant, then you’ll need to provide your immigration documents.
 If you’re using a broker or agent to help you enroll, then you’ll need to provide that person’s information as well.

 You have four options for using the marketplace to sign up for health insurance.
 You can complete the process entirely online, call the customer service line, mail in an application to get started, or visit a local broker or agent for assistance.
 Mailed-in applications only get the ball rolling.
-You can’t actually enroll in health insurance by mail, but once you send in the initial application, you can work with a person over the phone or locally to complete the process.
-You’ll receive a response via mail within two weeks about your eligibility.
+You can’t actually enroll in health insurance by mail, but once you send in the initial application.
+That said, we really don’t advise anyone sign up for health insurance through the mail.
+There’s many options, including using an alternative to HC.gov, the government exchange.

-For phone and online applications, you can complete the whole process, including taking advantage of subsidies.
 Using the website makes enrollment quicker, but if you’re more comfortable speaking with a customer service representative, then choose the phone route.
 Either way, your eligibility results are instant.
 That means that if you qualify for cost assistance, then you’ll know right away if you use the website or the phone service.
 When you sign up online or by phone, you’ll be guided step by step through the process.
 Phone service is available 24/7, but there are higher call volume times that may delay your application.
 For the 2018 – 2019 enrollment season, there may be a more limited number of HC.gov phone reps able to handle calls.
 So again, if you need to speak with a licensed insurance professional, you can do so by using the toll free number found within this website.

 Most people have to obtain health insurance by law, but there are some exceptions to the rule.
 For instance, people who are incarcerated or non-legal residents won’t have to buy insurance.
 You also don’t have to sign up if you’re a member of a federally recognized Native American tribe or you participate in an approved health care sharing ministry.